Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 > work in progress
 {.is-info}

+Screw theory will not be explained here, because Wikipedia, books and scientific articles can explain it much better than me (see the literature links below for recommendations).
+The following information provides what is needed to give an overview and configure the kinematics.

 Screw Theory, also called Product of Exponentials, PoE, is an alternative to Denavit-Hartenberg, DH.
 DH is the most used method, but screw has some advantages:
 * setup is easier, because less frames and axis definitions are necessary